-If you are a pilot, a conviction for reckless driving will result you in being grounded for a period of time.
+If you are a pilot, a conviction for this offense will result you in being grounded for a period of time.

 If you are a doctor, then a conviction of reckless driving will result in the AMA being notified about the same.

-If you are peace officer, your command is going to be notified of your reckless driving conviction.
+If you are peace officer, your command is going to be notified of your conviction for this offense.